 Storytelling, Editing, Making Up New Structures, Creative Technology, Cats, Social Media, Press Outreach, Arts Administration, Graphic Design, Devised Theater, Video Editing, DIY Arts Marketing

-In her artistic life, Alana is a performance maker with a specific interest in devised theater and ensemble-driven creation methods.
+In her creative life, Alana is a performance maker with a specific interest in devised theater and ensemble-driven creation methods.
 She is a core company member of Umbrella Collective and works with creative technologist Patrick Marschke.
-Her work has shown at Red Eye Theater, Bryant Lake Bowl, Bedlam Theater, and LALA FESTIVAL in Minneapolis.
-She also drums in Twin Cities bands, Bella Yaga and The Controversial New ‘Skinny Pill,’ and creates solo ambient music under the name Alone-a.
+Her work has shown at Red Eye Theater, Bryant Lake Bowl, Bedlam Theater, and LALA FESTIVAL.
+She also drums in Twin Cities bands Bella Yaga and The Controversial New ‘Skinny Pill,’ and creates solo ambient music under the name Alone-a.

 Alana earned a BA in English and Theater from Macalester College.